 GigaSpaces InsightEdge built-in Spark Distribution

-GigaSpaces’ InsightEdge In-Memory Platform offers an optimal solution to deliver ML model training and inferencing at the speed and scale that is necessary to leverage ML in ongoing business processes.
+Our In-Memory Platform provides a way to deliver ML model training and inferencing quickly and at scale, which is needed in order to properly leverage ML in business operations.

 The bundling of an NLP technology such as Spark NLP with InsightEdge delivers an end-to-end solution that covers speed, accuracy, and scalability, from training and research to the production pipeline and execution of the model in a production system.
 Furthermore, it enables ongoing, continuous model retraining and deployment, ensuring that the model fits the characteristics of the production environment and is able to adjust.